Apillon/apillon-services/services/blockchain/README.md

 ### worker-executor
 Takes care to execute correct workers based on event type - lambda event, or sqs message event.

-## Typical flow
+## FLOW
-A caller, let's say the authentication microservice, creates a blockchain service request - it passes in a serialized transaction (the raw transaction hash), a reference table and reference id, and optionally some arbitrary data.
+1. **Transmit** - A caller, let's say the authentication microservice, creates a blockchain service request - it passes in a serialized transaction (the raw transaction hash), a reference table and reference id, and optionally some arbitrary data, which can be returned to the calling service.
 The reference fields point to the table and the row number of the microservice and is needed when an update is triggered.
 The blockchain service then creates its own entry of the transaction-request, and transmits the transaction to the blockchain.

-Once the transaction was sucessfully transmited (we call this propagation), the blockchain service waits for a response from the blockchain - either the transction was successfull, or it failed.
+2. **update** - Once the transaction was sucessfully transmited (we call this propagation), the blockchain service waits for a response from the blockchain - either the transction was successfull, or it failed.
 The substrate-transaction-worker is in charge of this.
-It fetches all the transactions from the relevant blockchain indexer, and triggers the webhook.
+It fetches all the transactions from the relevant blockchain indexer, then updates the state of the hash inside the transaction database.
+This step is performed by the substrate-transaction-worker.
+3. **Trigger webhook** - This steps triggers the webhook, as defined in the **substrate-parachain.ts (ParachainConfig)** file.
+This is performed by the substrate-transaction-worker.
+4. In parellel, **transaction-log** worker again fetches all the transactions from the blockchain indexer and updates the wallet balances.

 ![Flow](images/bcs_flow.png "Flow")